 public class AndroidTest extends BaseTest

-Our class extends a BaseTest, this is useful since we can perform common setup and tear down functions, including setting up driver sessions and closing it once our script is done.
+Our class extends a BaseTest, this is useful since we can perform common setup and tear-down functions, including setting up driver sessions and closing them once our script is done.

 This ensures that the tests are as simple as possible and does not overload the reader with any more details than they need to see.